tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

 - it will have two sub menus Users, Roles
 - create a starter page for Roles submenu

+- [ ] Integrate and implement role management index page
+- update role page and render existing roles
+- implement search function for roles in the page

 ## Week 2: User Management & Role-Based Access